Featured Show:

 Visions of the Future is a 2007 documentary television series aired on the BBC Four television channel.
 The series stars theoretical physicist and futurist Michio Kaku as he documents cutting edge science.
 There are a total of 3 installments in the series.

-Arabic scholar Tim Mackintosh-Smith journeys 75,000 miles through 40 countries in the footsteps of 14th century traveler Ibn Battutah, who was born in Tangiers, North Africa, and traveled the world for thirty years.
+Arabic scholar Tim Mackintosh-Smith journeys 75,000 miles through 40 countries in the footsteps of 14th century traveller Ibn Battutah, who was born in Tangiers, North Africa, and travelled the world for thirty years.

 The History of the World Backwards is a comedy sketch show written and starring Rob Newman.
 It is a mock history programme set in an alternative world, where time flows forwards, but history flows backwards.
 It was shown on BBC Four, starting on 30 October 2007, and later shown on BBC Two.
 It was Newman's first television project for 14 years.